 What is a BA?

-A business analyst, BA, analyzes and documents business, process or systems.
-A BA helps guide businesses to improve those processes, products and services.
+A business analyst, BA, analyzes and documents business, processes, or systems.
+A BA helps guide businesses to improve those processes, products, and services.
 The business analyst acts as a liaison between the product owners and the technical team.
-At times the BA will also help with the implementation and creating of training documentation.
-The results of the analysis can be project plans, data models, business cases and flowcharts.
+At times the BA will also help with the implementation and creation of training documentation.
+The results of the analysis can be project plans, data models, business cases, and flowcharts.

 What did I do as a BA?

 After being part of the requirements process as a QA I became the one responsible for creating the documents.
 I was asking all the right questions and our team was growing so the documentation needed to be more complete and thorough.
 Our team had many more user interfaces to define.

 I would work with the product owner to fill out the feature requirements.
 What will it look like to the user, storyboard, wireframes, prototypes, and workflow?
 The product owner would call a meeting and share the initial idea of the next feature.
 We would discuss what the main goal of the feature is, what will it be used for.
 We then look at the workflow, how will the user go from start to finish.
 Then I would break it up into smaller pieces.
 For example, to discover the feature will they find it in the right-click menu or a dropdown menu?
 The choices the user will have to make before moving on to the next step.
 I would then start writing out the requirements.
 These documents would be a combination of words and pictures, demonstrating or explaining every step of the way.
 So within the document, the menu description may be in list form rather than a picture of the menu.

 User experience, UX, itself is the experience, or perception of usability, efficiency, and effectiveness.
 User experience design is the practice of creating the products, processes and interactions focused on the quality of that experience.
 These “designs” cover many aspects of the experience, including the product, the package, the store, the website, and the phone call.

 First I want to share my usual project cycle and who is involved: